cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 Thus, the solution turns into two-step: First, Gauss-Jordan algorithm is applied, and then a numerical method taking initial solution as solution in the first step.

-## Translator's note

-In my attempt of translating this article using Google Translate, there are some parts which was very hard to understand and translate properly.
-Thus in many places, I used my own words, and the translation is not exactly the same as original article.
-If you find any improvement, please contact me at ngthanhtrung23@gmail.com